OpenParliamentTV/OpenParliamentTV-Tools/optv/parliaments/DE/README.md

 # General instructions

-The main entry point is the `update_and_merge.py` module, which will fetch media and proceedings data and merge files as needed.
+The main entry point is the `workflow.py` module, which will fetch media and proceedings data, parse them, merge files as needed and optionally apply time alignment and NER.
 You have to specify the output directory as well as the period number:

-`./update_and_merge.py --complete --from-period=20 data`
+`./update_and_merge.py --period=20 data`

 Additionally, a `Makefile` automates the download and merging phases and can allow more fine-grained control.
 You can run